lumi-a/masters-thesis/thesis.typ

     Cost(H_i) / Cost(Opt_i),
   $
   where $Opt_i$ is an optimal $i$-clustering on $I$ with respect to $Cost$.
-]

   For a fixed cost-function $Cost$, we say that a hierarchical clustering on an instance $I$ is *optimal* if it has the lowest possible approximation-factor among all hierachical clusterings on $I$.
+] <def-optimal-hierarchical-clustering>
 The hierarchical clustering shown in @example-hierarchical-clustering is optimal, it was the output of a program written for finding optimal hierarchical clusterings.
 Any better hierarchical clustering would have to carry the restriction $H_2 = Opt_2$, but due to the requirement of nested clusterings, this means that (as visible in the figure), $H_3 ≠ Opt_3$.

 The hierarchical clusterings and optimal clusterings in @example-hierarchical-clustering only differ for $k=2$, where $Cost(H_2) = 1.78$ and $Cost(Opt_i) = 1.41$, so the approximation-factor of that hierarchical-clustering is $1.78/1.41 ≈ 1.262$.